Get more information here: PandaDoc for Insightly

 For support details by Insightly, please review this Insightly integration FAQ.

 Step 1-A: Enable the integration.
-Login to your Insightly account and go to Settings > Billing & Account > Integrations > Find PandaDoc and click Install.
+Login to your Insightly account and go to System Settings > Integrations > Find PandaDoc and click Install.

 Step 1-B: Complete the installation.
 Next, click “Install Integration”